jon-harper/jon-harper.github.io/docs/abs/printing.md

 ## Common Issues

 We've set the conditions and requirements for printing ABS.
-What else is needed to succesfully print ABS?
+What else will help when printing ABS?

 ### Bed Adhesion